tehuanmelo/python-piscine/README.md

 ## Structure

-The Piscine is divided into 5 Projects:
+The Piscine is divided into 5 Modules:

 ### [Python 00](./py00)